 My last TDD for iOS workshop was going to be in Amsterdam.
 But with the unfolding health crisis, my host Jeroen Leenarts and I decided to make the workshop fully remote.
 I’d been intending to start remote workshops some day, but this forced my hand.

-In this post, I want to share how my remote mob programming is evolving.
+In this post, I want to share how my remote ensemble programming is evolving.
 And you can add your own ideas.

 When I first started teaching, students worked solo on their own computers, Then I had them work in pairs.
-But after a workshop taught by Llewellyn Falco, I got hooked on mob programming.
+But after a workshop taught by Llewellyn Falco, I got hooked on ensemble programming.

-Here’s how I do mob programming when on-site.
+Here’s how I do ensemble programming when on-site.

 There is one computer, hooked up to a projector.
 The IDE is set to light appearance (not dark), with a large font.
 In Xcode, this means I go to Preferences > Fonts & Colors, and select “Presentation (Light)”.
 I usually also go to System Preferences > Displays and use a Scaled display to make things larger.
 Otherwise, the text might be legible, but the controls will be too small.